 XXXX College is my first choice for graduate school in Nursing not only because I do not live far away from your campus but also because of my admiration for the sheer excellence of your program.
-I appreciate that I would be able to attend on a less than full-time basis since I must continue to work full-time to provide for my family.
+I appreciate that I could attend on a less than full-time basis since I must continue to work full-time to provide for my family.
 Raised by a single mother with six children who passed away still a young woman, I got off to a difficult start.
-Nevertheless, I have gotten where I am today through sheer grit, determination, and perseverance.
+Nevertheless, I have gotten where I am today through grit, determination, and perseverance.

 I started working as a nurse soon after graduation at the XXXX Children's Hospital.
 After the birth of my first child, I stayed home for her first year, then went back to work at a private practice working alongside multiple doctors.
 Now I am a School Nurse.
 I learned a lot of basic skills in the Navy that have helped me become an outstanding nurse.
 I was one of the first women to serve on an aircraft carrier, and I put the same effort into nursing as I did in the military.
 I take a particular interest in the care of undocumented youth in my community and help as many as possible to access what resources exist.
 I look forward to doing much more in this regard as an FNP.